Name: Jon G’s Barbecue (food truck)

 Order: Two meat combo (brisket and pork) with corn pudding, mac and cheese, and Sun Drop

 Monk: It was a little over a year ago when I first checked out Jon G’s Barbecue and they shook up our Charlotte Big Board by taking over the #1 spot.
-A little over 14 months later, I checked them out again with wondering if consistency would be maintained.
+A little over 14 months later, I checked them out again wondering if consistency would be maintained.

-Since my first time in early 2017, Garren and his wife Kelly have since acquired a food truck and after a brief but worthy hiatus to have their first child they have been making the rounds outside of their monthly(ish) pop up at Southern Range Brewing at food truck roundups such as the bi-weekly Food Truck Friday in Matthews.
+Since my first time in early 2017, Garren and his wife Kelly have since acquired a food truck and after a brief (but worthy) hiatus to have their first child they have been making the rounds outside of their monthly(ish) pop up at Southern Range Brewing at food truck roundups such as the bi-weekly Food Truck Friday in Matthews.

 I’m happy to report that Jon G’s brisket continues to be on point.
 The mix of lean and fatty again produced some of the best bites of brisket I’ve had in NC, approaching John Lewis’s in Charleston for best that I’ve tasted in the Carolinas as a whole (I do need to get to Columbia to check out City Q for sure though).

-Not to be outshined too much, the coarsely pulled pork with a dash or two of vinegar sauce was quite tasty.
+Not to be outshone too much, the coarsely pulled pork with a dash or two of vinegar sauce was quite tasty.
 From what I can tell, I’m seeing few growing pains in the switch to the food truck in terms of quality of food.

 Jon G’s has tried a few things with sides since my last visit and the delicious corn pudding was a new menu item inspired by a similar side at Lewis Barbecue in Charleston.
 I didn’t try the mac and cheese last time but it was also quite good.
 Finally, having Sun Drop as a drink option was a nice touch, but perhaps I could humbly suggest adding Cheerwine in the future.